 Do they offer any incentives for joining?

-British Gas operate a scheme called Rewards that lets its customers access a range of free and discounted treats like concert tickets, days out and restaurant meals.
+British Gas operates a scheme called Rewards that lets its customers access a range of free and discounted treats like concert tickets, days out and restaurant meals.
 New customers also get a gift card worth up to £50 which can be spent at Amazon, Argos, John Lewis, Sainsbury’s or Tesco.

 How to contact British Gas